-TCG 01-G Commands related to Event Time Tagging
+TCG 02-G Commands related to Event Time Tagging

 These commands and their responses contain ASCII characters only.
 A general serial communications program can be used to explore the event recording command/retrieval functions manually.
-Note that the TCG 01-G native serial protocol does not include station addressing.
+Note that the TCG 02-G native serial protocol does not include station addressing.
 In a network-connected system, the address of the Serial to Ethernet interface device can serve as the station address.
+Tekron International can supply such devices if required.